WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_4.md

 2. ____________
 3. ____________

-**CHALLENGE:** Each time you identify something that's different about this from the code you saw in the exercise just before, that alerted `2` -- big, or small -- why do you think it's different?
+**CHALLENGE:** Each time you identify something that's different about *this* code from the code you saw in the exercise just before, that we ran together, that alerted `2` -- something big that's different, or something small -- why do you think it's different?
 What's useful about this code?
 What are some clues?

 This is really tricky!
 It's like a puzzle + detective work.